State Is the Hard Part of Production Agents

 Replay is Nondeterministic

 Even when setting temperature = 0, floating-point rounding errors in GPU kernels mean that LLMs can synthesize subtly different requests across runs.
-This creates a critical reliability gap: if an agent completes a transaction, crashes, and is restored, it might re-issue the same request with a different unique identifier.
-To a backend server, this looks like a new, legitimate request, leading to duplicate payments or consumed credentials.
+If an agent completes a transaction, crashes, and is later restored, it may re-issue an equivalent request with a different identifier.
+From the perspective of downstream systems, this appears as a new valid request, potentially resulting in duplicate payments, repeated state mutations, or unintended resource consumption.

 Advanced agent runtimes are moving toward a demand-paging model.
 Instead of cramming every tool schema and file read into the window, the system treats the context as a high-speed cache and offloads inactive data to secondary storage.